Course Outline

 Description

 This course explores the relationship between humans and nature by examining the interactions between natural, social, and political processes across time.
-The approach will be chronological and thematic with a concentration on Australian environment.
-These will include Indigenous approaches to caring for Country, colonisation and land settlement, ‘natural’ disasters, the Murray-Darling Basin and climate change.
-The course explains how history can help us understand current environmental issues.
+The course takes a chronological and thematic approach with a concentration on the Australian environment and explores how history can contribute to understanding current environmental issues.

 How will this course be delivered?